incountry/sdk-python/README.md

 The `endpoint` variable defines API URL and is used to override the default one.

 You can disable the encryption (not recommended).
 Set the `encrypt` property to `false` if you want to disable it.
-Avoid using it when using for production data.
+Avoid disabling it when working with production data.

 The `options` variable allows you to tweak some SDK configurations
 ```python